dart-lang/site-www/src/tools/dart-fix.md

   To learn more about customizing the analysis issues identified, see [Customizing static analysis](/guides/language/analysis-options).
-* Issues that have associated package API migration information

-  For information about how automated package API changes work, see [Data driven fixes][] on the Flutter wiki.
+* Outdated API usages when updating to newer releases of the Dart and Flutter SDKs.

 {% include tools/dart-tool-note.md %}